 2022: The theatre show premiered at Theatre Royal in Hobart in March.
-The plan is to tour it to all and sundry.
-There was a recent interview situation on ABC HOBART.
+It went well!
+There was an interview situation with the lovely Helen Shield on ABC HOBART.

 2021: The Get Up Mum theatre show is coming soon dudes!
 I got a couple of arts grants.
 I may have spent most of the money on tape decks and super soaker 50s.